rmetzler/bliki/wiki/ethics/lg-smart-tv.md

 The page comments additionally suggest that the TV sends back information whenever the menu is opened, as well.

-This information is used to provide targetted advertising, likely to offset the operational cost of the TV's "intelligent" features.
+This information is used to provide targeted advertising, likely to offset the operational cost of the TV's "intelligent" features.
 Consumer protections around personal data and tracking have traditionally been very weak, so it's not entirely surprising that LG would choose to extract revenue this way